Links on Android Authority may earn us a commission. Learn more.

 Google made a great phone even greater, and called it the Pixel 5a.

-I, and many others, would have loved to see a more powerful processor and a 90Hz display on the Pixel 5a, but that likely would’ve bumped the price up to $500 or so — then we’d be having a different conversation.
-And let’s be honest, asking Google to add notable camera hardware improvements to a mid-range phone is pretty much out of the question.
+I, and many others, would have loved to see a more powerful processor and a 90Hz display on the Pixel 5a.
+Meanwhile, asking Google to add notable camera hardware improvements to a mid-range phone is pretty much out of the question.

 While the phone is all-around good, it’s that $449 price tag that really makes the Pixel 5a stand out.
 I’ve enjoyed using it, and I wouldn’t hesitate to recommend it to anyone looking for a sub-$1,000 phone that “just works,” especially if you can get it on sale.
 However, that only applies if you need a new phone fast.
 If you can wait a month, it’s better to get the Pixel 6a once it goes on sale starting July 28.
 It’s newer, more powerful, and costs the same.